Yu-Leo/Yu-Leo/PROJECTS.md

 ### January 2022 - March 2022

 ### Short description
-**Practice Pals Bot** ([@practice_pals_bot](https://t.me/practice_pals_bot)) - Telegram-бот сервиса [Practice Pals](https://t.me/practicepals), главная цель которого - помочь каждому найти себе друзей по интересам.
+**Practice Pals Bot** ([@practice_pals_bot](https://t.me/practice_pals_bot)) - Telegram-bot of the [Practice Pals](https://t.me/practicepals) service, the main goal of which is to help everyone find friends of their interests in IT.

 ### My contribution
-- Реализация интерфейса Telegram-бота
+- Implementation of the Telegram bot interface
-- Управление проектом. Постановка целей и задач, контроль их выполнения
+- Project management.
+Setting goals, monitoring their implementation

 ### Technologies, frameworks and libraries
 - Python